- ABOUT

 Colorado and Washington were the pioneering U.S. states to legalize recreational cannabis in 2012.
 Over the next decade, 22 other states, including Washington, D.C., and Guam, followed suit, despite federal marijuana prohibition.
 New Jersey also joined this trend by legalizing recreational marijuana.

-Marijuana may be legal in New Jersey, but that doesn’t mean it’s harmless.
+Marijuana may be legal in New Jersey, but that doesnโt mean itโs harmless.
 Just like alcohol or prescription medications, marijuana has the potential for abuse and may carry both benefits and risks.
-It’s crucial to recognize that while some people can use marijuana without any adverse consequences, others may experience problems or negative effects.
+Itโs crucial to recognize that while some people can use marijuana without any adverse consequences, others may experience problems or negative effects.

 Additionally, being aware of the legal limitations and regulations surrounding marijuana and following them is crucial to avoiding legal issues.
 Ultimately, the key is to make informed decisions and be aware of the potential impact that marijuana can have on your health, well-being, and legal standing.

-If you find that marijuana is interfering with your day-to-day life, relationships, health, work, or finances, it may be time to consider quitting or cutting back.
+Signs and symptoms of cocaine use disorder can vary from person to person, but there are common behIf you find that marijuana is interfering with your day-to-day life, relationships, health, work, or finances, it may be time to consider quitting or cutting back.

 Here are some indications that your marijuana consumption has become problematic and potentially addictive: